DHTMLX/docs-diagram/docs/api/selection/index.md

 ---
 sidebar_label: Overview
-title: Selection overview
+title: Selection Overview
 description: text
 ---

 # Selection overview

 A set of API that you can use when working with selection of the Diagram items.
 The API is available both in the diagram and in the editor.

 ## Methods